Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 11. Hotel boa da vista | mid range hotel

-The Hotel Boa da vista is a 3-star hotel located by the Douro River but away from the Luís I Bridge.
-This is one of the most comfortable and cost-effective hotels in Porto for people who want more rest.
+The Hotel Boa da Vista is a 3-star hotel located by the Douro River but away from the Luís I Bridge.
+This is one of Porto’s most comfortable and cost-effective hotels for people who want more rest.

-The hotel offers an indoor rooftop pool open all year long, a fitness center, and a panoramic outdoor café.
+The hotel offers an indoor rooftop pool open all year, a fitness center, and a panoramic outdoor café.

 And it is only a 3-minute walk from the beach, making it a great option by the Atlantic Ocean.